 There is a hive of wildlfe activity at Broadland Business Park.
-Considerable effort has been taken to encourage a diverse habitat, evident by the installation of bat, bird and owl boxes around the park.
+Considerable effort has been taken to encourage a diverse habitat, evident by the installation of bat, bird and owl boxes around the Park.
 If you spend time sitting on one of the park benches around the lake you will notice an abundance of wildlife, especially in the spring and summertime.
-Moorhens, Wagtails, Magpies, Mallards, foxes, rabbits and even a Heron are regular visitors to the lake.
-The Moorhens and ducks return annually to breed so look out for chicks in April/May.
+Moorhens, wagtails, magpies, mallards, foxes, rabbits and even a heron are regular visitors to the lake.
+The moorhens and ducks return annually to breed, as does our pair of swans, so look out for chicks in April/May.

 In addition to the birds and mammals that frequent the lake, there is also a plethora of insects, including damselflies and dragonflies, which all add to the rich tapestry and the ecological diversity at Broadland Business Park.

 If you want a quiet place of contemplation there is the Memorial Gardens on Memorial Way, home to a Polish War Memorial.